Rural Tourism Support Program

 The RTS program is awarded annually to one regional destination following a rigorous application review.

-The application period for 2023 is now open.
-SWT will accept applications April 3 – May 1, 2023.
-The program recipient will be announced in mid-May.
+The application period for 2023 is now closed.
+The program recipient will be announced in mid-June.

 Destination marketing organizations, businesses, community organizations, local governments, tribal governments and enterprises, or a combination thereof are encouraged to apply.
 Applicants must identify tourism as an economic development strategy and intend to work collaboratively with regional partners as a visitor destination.